cyberphor/knowledge-base/cloud/azure/services/security/directory/entra-id/README.md

 * Password self-service for on-prem users
 * Entra ID Protection (Conditional Access)
 * Privileged Identity Management (e.g., discover, restrict, and monitor admin access)

-## Entra Connect
-Entra Connect is used for syncing directory information between Active Directory and Entra ID.

-## Conditional Access
-Conditional Access is the [zero trust](/security/models/zero-trust/README.md) [policy engine](/security/models/zero-trust/README.md) used across multiple Entra services.
-Conditional Access uses *identity signals* to allow or deny access to a resource.

-**Identity Signal**
-An identity signal represents the entity requesting access.
-It includes the properties listed below.
-* Their identity (i.e., who they claim to be)
-* Their location
-* Their client (i.e., their device)